Eddy0644/ctBridgeBot/README.md

 And, if you have any question that the online document failed to resolve, you can [join the Q&A group](https://t.me/+AHsMZ9yvKK5lMTRl)
 OR browse [this channel](https://t.me/rych0814) and find bot link in channel description to contact me directly.

-However, if the question reveals a bug, or you don't want to join groups, please open an issue, I would reply asap.
+However, if the question reveals a bug, or you don't want to join groups, please open an issue, I would reply ASAP.